yaznzee/MedGuard/README.md

 **Made with ❤️ for safer medication use**

-For questions or demo requests, contact: [your email]
+For questions or demo requests, contact: yaa2076@nyu.edu